AthiraBN/Portfolio/README.md

 # Portfolio
-This project focuses on e-commerce and has a product listing page with category filter.
+This project focuses on helping candidates build their portfolio and showcase it

 ## Installation
 Download and do npm install